trozzelle/awesome-political-tech/README.md

 - [Political Data Intelligence](https://www.civisanalytics.com/) - Broker with a wide range of high-quality political, electoral, and advocacy data sets.
 Also offers polling.
 - [Accurate Append](https://accurateappend.com/) - Offers political data lists as well as data enrichment, lead validation, and contact profiling.
 - [Catalist](https://catalist.us/) - Enriched national voter file with matching tools.
 Data is improved by sharing back program and response data from clients.
 Also offers many different behavior, demographic, and issue-preference models.
+- [Grassroots Analytics](https://www.grassrootsanalytics.com/) - Data and tools for progressive campaigns and non-profits.
+Offers list rentals for some use-cases.

 ### Analytics